timothypratley/scittle-kitchen/README.md

 <script src="https://timothypratley.github.io/scittle-kitchen/js/scittle.geom.js"></script>
 ```

-See [the demo page](https://timothypratley.github.io/scittle-kitchen/) for the full list of published plugins.
+See [the release page](https://timothypratley.github.io/scittle-kitchen/) for the full list of published plugins.

 > [!NOTE]
 > Only scittle-kitchen `scittle.js` can load these plugins.